 Cinnamon Soap Recipe + Instructions

-Imagine soft holiday spices wafting in from the kitchen and Christmas tunes in the air.
-Just the thought puts a smile on my face, and I hope yours as well.
-If so, I think you’ll enjoy my latest soap recipe and tutorial.
+Imagine soft holiday spices wafting from the kitchen and Christmas music in the air.
+Just the thought puts a smile on my face, and I hope yours also.
+If so, I think you’ll enjoy my latest soap recipe.
 It’s a natural Christmas soap made with a gorgeously scented essential oil blend and natural colorants.
 Cinnamon, ginger, and citrus, with natural clay and spice to decorate.
 It’s also amazingly easy to create the swirly decoration on top.

 What’s in this Cinnamon Soap Recipe

 The oils I’ve chosen for this recipe create a beautifully hard bar with lots of fine lather.
-The main oils are olive and coconut and they’re joined by moisturizing shea butter and castor oil.
+The main oils are olive and coconut, joined by moisturizing shea butter and castor oil.
 The beeswax and cocoa butter in the recipe add their own warming scent to the essential oil blend.

+For color, we’ll use Moroccan red clay, and there’s just a dusting of cinnamon spice on the top for decoration.
+Clay is an incredible natural soap colorant, and it comes in several other colors, too.
 The scent of this cinnamon soap comes from a blend of ginger, lemongrass, and cinnamon essential oils.
-Traditionally you’d use orange in a Christmasy blend but it doesn’t last very well in handmade soap.
+Traditionally, you’d use orange in a Christmasy blend, but it doesn’t last very well in handmade soap.
 Lemongrass does its job just as well in this case.

 You’ll find more soap recipes using cinnamon leaf oil than bark oil because the latter is more dangerous.
-Using too much can cause skin irritation and it can even burn your skin if you use it un-diluted.
-That’s why you must be precise with how much you use and not add any more than 0.5% to your soap.
+Using too much can cause skin irritation, and it can even burn your skin if you use it undiluted.
+That’s why you must be precise with how much you use and not add more than 0.2% to your soap.
 When you make this recipe, please do not be tempted to add any more than what’s directed.

-Treat cinnamon bark essential oil like you would your lye water in this recipe – with respect.
-Always wear gloves when using it and avoid inhaling directly from the bottle since it can cause dizziness.
-If you accidentally spill some on your skin rinse it off immediately with clean water.
-If you’re worried about using it, then just skip it altogether.
+Treat cinnamon bark essential oil with the same caution as your lye solution in this recipe.
+Always wear gloves when using it, and avoid inhaling directly from the bottle since it can cause dizziness.
+If you accidentally spill some on your skin, rinse it immediately with clean water.
+If you’re worried about using it, then skip it altogether.
 Alternatively, you can substitute it for a skin-safe fragrance oil that smells like cinnamon.
 They’re not 100% natural but may be easier to use.

 Natural Cinnamon Soap Recipe